-If you are considering purchasing a car, be sure to consider the costs of car insurance and parking.
+If you are considering purchasing a car, be sure to factor the costs of car insurance, registration, and parking into your budget.

 If you purchase a car in Connecticut, you are required to register the car with the Department of Motor Vehicles (DMV).
 You must have a CT driver's license or a CT state ID card in order to register your car.

 Most people do not have the ability to purchase a car in cash, so financing (taking a loan out for purchasing) a car may be necessary.
 Proof of auto insurance is required in order to purchase a vehicle in CT.
 There are a few minimum requirements for insurance that you should be aware of as well.

 While a Social Security Number is not required to purchase a car, it may be required in order to finance one or obtain auto insurance.
 In some cases you may be able to obtain a loan and auto insurance with just a student visa.
 We recommend you contact potential lenders and auto insurers to determine their requirements before looking for a car to purchase.

 Finding a Car to Purchase

 Many used cars for sale privately can be found through bulletin board notices posted around campus, on search websites such as AutoList, on classified websites such as Craigslist, and using other online services.
 Other resources include local publications such as The New Haven Register.
 Car dealerships will also sell used cars and new ones.

 Cost analysis can be done online through Kelly’s Blue Book and Edmunds.
 Private Party Value is what you can expect to pay if you buy from an individual.
 Suggested Retail is the price you would pay if you purchase from a car dealer.